Rico Robles

-Then Joined Pinoy Big Brother in 2006 and up to this date, is to be the only person from radio to do so(not anymore, dj chacha of MOR also joined ,edited 9-14-2020).
+Then Joined Pinoy Big Brother Celebrity Edition in 2006 the first person from radio to do so.
 After his eviction, he joined Kapamilya Deal or No Deal, where he won PhP107,000, accepting the deal of the banker.
 He also played for Game KNB? where he defended his title for three straight days, winning PhP150,000 and an appliance showcase.